prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 Many mistakenly believe that you have to spend at least $1000 to have any sort of enjoyment from gaming on a PC.

-This is the furthest from the truth, as you can EASILY achieve 60fps at 1080p resolutions easily with a [$500,](/budget-pcs/500/) or even a [$400](/budget-pcs/400/) gaming PC.
+This is the furthest from the truth, as you can EASILY achieve 60fps at 1080p resolutions with a [$500,](/budget-pcs/500/) or even a [$400](/budget-pcs/400/) gaming PC.
 Building a dirt cheap gaming PC has never been easier.

 ---